Sun, to Moo, to You!

 3 - 5

-Students investigate the transfer of energy in the process of making milk.
-Students discover that there are different forms of energy, that living things need energy to survive, and that the primary source of energy is the sun.
+Students investigate the transfer of energy in the process of making milk, discover that there are different forms of energy, determine that living things need energy to survive, and identify the sun as the primary source of energy.
+Grades 3-5

 Activity 1: The Journey of Milk

 - Bouncing ball such as a basketball or kickball, 1 per group